 Customer Experience Management is bloody challenging.
 Delivering a consistent (and pleasurable) experience across dozens of channels requires well-defined CX practices that are deeply ingrained within the organisational culture.

 Forrester first published CXM maturity framework in 2011 which defines the CX practices that every firm needs to master.
 Naturally, a lot of companies jumped on board with this framework.
 For some, it had been hugely successful, and for others — not so much.

 Now after 5 years, Forrester has published an updated CX Index which is based on interviews with many (19) companies, new research, and lessons that they’ve learned from helping clients over time.
-In this post, I will be discussing the updated CXM framework and the six competencies required for a strong CX management.

 User Experience is a means to drive product innovation and differentiation.
 When implemented successfully, UX contributes to a number of critical business key performance indicators including customer engagement, retention, and loyalty.

 Over the last two decades, most of the fortune 500 companies have come to the realisation that UX is an integral part of their business success.
 In his 2016 Design In Tech report, John Maeda suggests: